LuisVilarBarbosa/Articles/2022_03_17_Ubuntu_on_WSL_with_Docker_and_graphical_environment_v1.md

     ```
     DOCKER_OPTS="--insecure-registry=registry1.example.com --insecure-registry=registry2.example.com"
     ```
+5. Configure the Docker daemon to auto start when start WSL.
+On the
+    1. (Windows 11 with WSL2) Add the necessary commands to the `[boot]`section in `/etc/wsl.conf`.
+You might need to create the file.
+        ```
+        [boot]
+        command="service docker start"
+        ```
-5. Configure the Docker daemon to start when `bash` is started, something that happens when you open the app `Ubuntu on Windows`.
+    2. (Windows 10 only) Configure the Docker daemon to start when `bash` is started, something that happens when you open the app `Ubuntu on Windows`.
         1. Type `sudo visudo`.
         2. Add the following at the end of the file to indicate that the user `unix` does not need to indicate the password to start /etc/init.d/docker, type CTRL+X and type `y` to save the changes to the file:
             ```
             # Docker daemon specification (added by Luis B.)
             unix ALL=(ALL) NOPASSWD: /etc/init.d/docker
             ```
         3. Type `nano ~/.bashrc`, add the following line at the end of the file, type CTRL+X and type `y` to save the changes to the file:
             ```
             sudo /etc/init.d/docker start
             ```
 6. If you want to install Docker Compose, type:
     ```
     sudo apt install -y docker-compose